babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## 4. CometBFT Validator Configuration

-In this section, we are going to create a configuration file that specifies the properties of our validator.
+In this section, we are going to create a configuration file that specifies the properties of your validator.

 First, retrieve your validator's consensus public key using the following: